kinite-gp/esp8266_deauther/README.md

 <img src='https://deauther.com/img/logo.png' alt='Deauther Logo' width='200' />

-**Scan for WiFi devices, block selected connections, create dozens of networks and confuse WiFi scanners.**
+**Scan for WiFi devices, block selected connections, create dozens of networks and confuse WiFi scanners.**<br>
+**>> This clone is only the version that I use on my wemos mini d1 (in this version, the problem of the buttons not working has been fixed)**

 ## New Documentation